 A cardiac arrest happens when your heart stops pumping blood around your body.
 Most in-hospital cardiac arrests result in death within minutes – however, it is possible to recover from a cardiac arrest providing the right treatment is delivered quickly.

 Cardiac arrests are usually preceded by measurable changes in a patient’s vital signs.
 By monitoring and reacting to these changes in vitals signs, a significant proportion of in-hospital cardiac arrest deaths can be predicted and ultimately prevented.

 The instance of in-hospital cardiac arrest is 1.6 per 1000 hospital admissions in the UK.
 Currently there are approx. 15.8M hospital admissions per year16 and this puts the total number of in-hospital cardiac arrests at over 25,000.
 Of these 25,000 patients over 80% will not recover to discharge and this results in more than 20,000 in-hospital cardiac arrests per year.

 Studies have shown that of these 20,000 deaths, more than 38% are preventable and this figure represents 7700 avoidable deaths.
 The would equate to more than 50 avoidable deaths each year for each UK NHS trust.

-By continuously monitoring patients’ vital signs these changes to HR, RR and temp can be detected early.
-Notifications of the subtle changes that may be precursors to a cardiac arrest can be sent direct to the relevant caregiver ensuring that early clinical intervention can occur.
+By continuously monitoring patients’ vitals signs these changes to HR, RR and temp can be detected early.
+Notifications of the subtle changes that may be precursors to a cardiac arrest can be send direct to the relevant caregiver ensuring that early clinical intervention can occur.